 The Sykes College of Business is a core part of the University of Tampa’s 105-acre campus.
 It is AACSB accredited, offers modern facilities, and boasts a top-notch faculty.
-Its MBA program is well established and aims to help students develop the sophisticated, strategic mindset of successful business leaders.
+Its MBA program in Florida is well established and aims to help students develop the sophisticated, strategic mindset of successful business leaders.
 Sykes offers an experiential learning environment that is focused on creating value and teaching the fundamentals of business.
 Classes are small, and internships, client projects, and international opportunities offer a wide range of learning possibilities.
 The schools MBA programs are organized into three formats: Full-Time Day, Part-Time Evening, and Executive.
 Program credits range from 40-56, length from 12 -24 months, and either day, evening, or weekend delivery format.
 Plus, a GMAT score is typically required, but can be waived if certain conditions are met.

 Full-Time and Part-Time – Apart from course times (evening/day), the Full-Time and Part-Time programs are quite similar: a GMAT score is required, work experience is recommended but optional, and each can be completed in 40-56 credits.
 Completion time for the Full-Time Program is 12 months while the Part-Time Program is 24 months.
 Classes for the Full-Time Programs are held during the daytime, and classes for the Part-Time option are held once a week from 6- 9:50 pm.
 The Part-Time Program is a great option for busy, working professionals who need to complete the program at their own pace.
 Both programs have start times in the Fall and Spring.